marianoktm/SECPROG-Unisa/README.md

 }
 ```

-This time the only variable declared into the main is `buffer`, and the win condition is still do change the code flow.
+This time the only variable declared in the main is `buffer`, and the win condition is still to change the code flow.

-We don't have a function pointer or similar stuff, so we have to break things in another way.
+We don't have a function pointer or similar tricks this time, so we'll have to break things in another way.

-Let's have a look at how the stack works on Protostar, and what the main does.
-A knowledge of assembly is needed here:
+Let's look at how the stack works on Protostar, and what the main does.
+Some knowledge of assembly is needed here:

 ```
 user@protostar:/opt/protostar/bin$ gdb -q stack4